Joan Collins: 1950s

-In 1954, Collins was chosen by American director Howard Hawks to star as the scheming Princess Nellifer in her first international production, Land of the Pharaohs.
-The lavish Warner Brothers historical epic was unsuccessful upon release but has been lauded by Martin Scorsese and French critics supporting the auteur theory for numerous elements of its physical production.
-Danny Peary in his book Cult Movies (1981), selected it as a cult classic.
-Collins's sultry performance so impressed 20th Century Fox chief Darryl Zanuck that he signed the young star to a seven-year contract with the Hollywood studio.
+In 1954, Collins was chosen by American director Howard Hawks to star as the scheming Princess Nellifer in her first international production, Land of the Pharaohs (1955).
+The lavish Warner Brothers historical epic was unsuccessful upon release, but has been lauded by Martin Scorsese and French critics supporting the auteur theory for numerous elements of its physical production.
+Danny Peary, in his book Cult Movies (1981), selected it as a cult classic.
+Collins's seductive performance so impressed 20th Century Fox chief Darryl Zanuck that he signed the young star to a seven-year contract with the Hollywood studio.

 Collins made her Hollywood film debut in the lavish historical drama The Virgin Queen (1955).
 The British newcomer was given equal billing with established stars Bette Davis and Richard Todd.
-The same year, Collins was cast in the starring role of Evelyn Nesbit in The Girl in the Red Velvet Swing with Ray Milland and Farley Granger.
-The part had originally been intended for Marilyn Monroe, however problems between Monroe and Fox led to Collins gaining the role.
+That same year, Collins was cast in the starring role of Evelyn Nesbit in The Girl in the Red Velvet Swing with Ray Milland and Farley Granger.
+The part had originally been intended for Marilyn Monroe; however, problems between Monroe and Fox led to Collins gaining the role.

 Collins and Gregory Peck in a scene from The Bravados (1958).

 MGM borrowed Collins for The Opposite Sex (1956), a musical remake of The Women (1939) in which she was cast as the gold digging Crystal, the role played by Joan Crawford in the original.
 She then starred as a young nun in Sea Wife (1956), top-billed over co-star Richard Burton, followed by the all-star Island in the Sun (1957), which was a major box-office success.
 The film earned $5,550,000 worldwide, and finished as the sixth-highest-grossing film of 1957.
 In 1957, she was top-billed over Jayne Mansfield in the film version of John Steinbeck's The Wayward Bus, which despite disappointing reviews was nominated for the Golden Berlin Bear Award at the 7th Berlin International Film Festival.
 She then starred opposite Robert Wagner in the espionage thriller Stopover Tokyo (1957), and was Gregory Peck's leading lady in the Western drama The Bravados (1958).
 The Leo McCarey comedy Rally Round the Flag, Boys (1958) cast Collins as a temptress out to seduce Paul Newman away from Joanne Woodward.
 Next came the tense crime caper Seven Thieves (1960) opposite Edward G. Robinson and Rod Steiger.